Henry C. Schadeberg: Political career

+Congress

 Schadeberg first faced a contested Republican primary against attorneys Richard Harvey Jr. and Edward Zahn Jr. Zahn was also a former assistant to then-Labor Secretary James P. Mitchell in the Eisenhower administration.
 Zahn and Harvey both criticized Schadeberg for lacking understanding of law and congressional process, but Schadeberg described that as an asset and suggested government didn't need more professional politicians.
 Schadeberg prevailed with 47% of the vote, assisted by a large volunteer campaign organization.
 In the general election, Schadeberg asserted his belief in small government and attacked the welfare state as "creeping socialism".
 Schadeberg won the election with 53% of the vote, unseating Flynn.

 In the 87th Congress, Schadeberg quickly aligned himself with the conservative faction of Republicans and Dixiecrats.
 Throughout the term he frequently wrote or spoke in Wisconsin with fiery attacks on socialism, encouraging voters to elect more conservatives.
 He was assigned to the House Un-American Activities Committee and the House Veterans' Affairs Committee.
 By 1961, the House Un-American Activities Committee had become a political lightning rod due after the Hollywood blacklist, the downfall of Joe McCarthy, and a recent police riot at a committee hearing held at San Francisco City Hall.
 There were calls to abolish the committee in 1961, which Schadeberg rejected, impugning the patriotism of those who would call for the committee's discontinuation.
 In the 1962 election, Schadeberg faced a rematch with Gerald Flynn, who accused Schadeberg of blocking civil rights legislation with his conservative allies.
 Schadeberg prevailed again by a similar margin.

 During the 88th Congress, Schadeberg voted against the Clean Air Act.
 And, although he publicly expressed disagreements with parts of the Civil Rights Act of 1964, he ultimately voted in favor.